T10Jace/CS352_Project/README.md

 ## Database

+  In this project, we use MySQL connecting with XAMPP through php, which requires using phpmyadmin () for accessing the database.

+  However, due to how our class uses MySQL, we wrote the database's SQL scripts in MySQL workbench and then downloaded the files and added them into a folder called 'databases'.

+  This folder contains 3 main files:

+  1. ClearDB.sql - Run this script to clear or 'drop' the database and it's tables.
+  2. CreateDB.sql - Run this script to ONLY create the databse and begin using it.
+  3. LoadDB.sql - Run this script to ONLY create tables for the database.
+(ALL TABLES WILL BE NULL/EMPTY).
+  4. mediquestdb.sql - Run This script to create the tables AND fill the tables with data.

   This website has a backend which uses the following MySQL database tables:

   **1. Admin Table:**

     - Username
     - Password